evascaz/Peaceful_Protest_Filter/README.md

-# face-it
+# The Trump Effect

-I have written a blog post on how to use this code.
+## The Trump Effect is a filter that uses mouth detection in the AVFoundation framework in swift

+### I used code Created by Derek Andre for his face-it detection tutorial.
+He uses hearts to cover the users eyes.
+It's super fun.
 Check it out [here](https://keyholesoftware.com/2016/05/02/apple-face-detection-api/).
-Rock!